Troubleshooting

 GGUF Export from Quantized Models

 GGUF export (save_pretrained_gguf) doesn’t work with quantized (4-bit) base models.
-This is a known mlx-lm limitation, not an MLX-Tune bug.
+This is a known mlx-lm limitation, not an mlx-tune bug.

 What works